debatelab/evidence-seeker-platform/deployment.md

 The repository now ships with `nginx/prod.conf`, configured for `b7233fdd-ac70-4e21-ae82-54a2e6c682e4.ka.bw-cloud-instance.org` and ready to terminate TLS, proxying traffic to the frontend and backend services.
 Review the file and adjust the `server_name` entries if you deploy to a different domain.

 The configuration expects your certificates to be available inside the project folder at `./ssl/fullchain.pem` and `./ssl/privkey.pem` (see the SSL section below for how to create symlinks).
-It also mounts `./backend/uploads` into the Nginx container to make uploaded files downloadable.
+It also bind-mounts the path referenced by `UPLOADS_VOLUME_PATH` into the Nginx container so uploaded files remain downloadable even when stored on `/mnt/data`.

 To blunt basic DoS traffic, the default config now declares `limit_req_zone`/`limit_conn_zone` blocks (`api_rate_limit` and `api_conn_limit`) and applies them to `/api/`.
 Tune the rates/bursts in `nginx/prod.conf` if your deployment needs a different ceiling, then reload the stack so the container picks up the changes.

-If you make any edits, remember to reload the stack with `docker compose -f docker-compose.prod.yml up -d --remove-orphans` so the new configuration is picked up.
+If you make any edits, remember to reload the stack with `docker compose --env-file backend/.env.prod -f docker-compose.prod.yml up -d --remove-orphans` so the new configuration is picked up.

 ### 3.3 Backend throttle settings